-Because this project uses a Zigbee sensor it is free of any wires and can be powered for many months using only a single coin-cell battery.
-And because you can order all of the components directly from China, the whole project will cost you only about $10.
+Because this project uses a Zigbee sensor, it is free of any wires and can be powered for many months using only a single coin-cell battery.
+And because you can order all the components directly from China, the whole project will cost you only about $10.

 Hardware you need to build the chair occupancy sensor

 The electronic part of Aqara window/door sensor used in this project uses a so-called reed switch.
 The second and smaller part of the sensor is simply a magnet.
 When the magnet is close to the reed switch, the contacts in the reed switch are closed, the circuit is completed, and the sensor tells you that the window or door it is attached to is closed.
 When you open the window or door, the magnet can’t close the contacts and the circuit is broken.
 It is such a simple bit of electronics that even I understand it.

 In the chair occupancy sensor, the magnet is no longer used and can be kept for other projects or used on your fridge.
 The reed switch is bypassed by attaching the wires coming from the car seat pressure sensor to either end.
 If you wanted, you could also completely remove the reed switch.

 Instead of having a magnet close the circuit this chair occupancy sensor now uses the car seat pressure sensor to close it.
 All that is left to do is to insert the sensor into your chair and the project is complete.